-“One day at the time” (2017) is based on the 1975 series of the same title.
+“One day at a time” (2017) is based on the 1975 series of the same title.
 Although the idea is the same, many things have been reinvented to produce a new show.

-“One day at the time” is the story of a single mother of Cuban origin, Penelope Alvarez, who is raising her two children.
+“One day at a time” is the story of a single mother of Cuban origin, Penelope Alvarez, who is raising her two children.
 She is an Army veteran, struggling with PTSD and juggling between her career as a nurse and her kids and elderly Cuban mother, while still trying to have a social and love life.

 The show is a sitcom, but as much as it is funny, it is serious.
 It touches on topics such as mental health, racism, homophobia, gender identity, sexism, feminism, immigration and more.

-Yes, “One day at the time” time centers around Penelope, but each one of the characters has their own story and personality.
+Yes, “One day at a time” time centers around Penelope, but each one of the characters has their own story and personality.
 Everyone contributes to the plot, including Penelope’s boss, friends, the guys she dates, and even her dead father.

 The characters grow and change through the seasons, but whatever their actions might be, they stay true to their personalities and beliefs.

 A big plus here is that the characters represent three different generations of people and this makes the show appealing to a really broad audience.
 It also gives an opportunity to the screenwriters to examine the same topics from different age perspectives.

 Each character is likeable in a different way, but they all have their quarks and annoying characteristics and are not always right.
 However, there are almost no anti-heroes here.
 This allows the show to keep its positive and comedy-like nature.